Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 History buffs will be enthralled by this city which pays homage to the Greek myth of Jason and the Argonauts.

-🗺️ Distance from Tbilisi: 3 to 3.5 hours | 📍 Google Maps
+🗺️ Distance from Tbilisi: 3 to 3.5 hours | 📍 Google Maps | 👉 Browse Kutaisi Tours on Viator

 Kutaisi was the capital of the ancient kingdom of Colchis, which figures into the Greek myth of Jason and the Argonauts.
 There are tons of fascinating monuments and statues around town.
 They range from epic depictions of the past to portrayals of life’s everyday joys.

 Bagrati Cathedral towers above the town and offers great vistas from its courtyard.
 Gelati Monastery stands a little further north of Kutaisi and has remarkable frescoes.
-Kutaisi can be reached by bus or marshrutka from Didube in Tbilisi, and also by trains departing from Station Square.
+Kutaisi can be reached by bus or marshrutka from Didube in Tbilisi, and also by train departing from Station Square.

 Thanks for reading my guide to the best day trips from Tbilisi.
 Check out my article on where to stay in Tbilisi to find a great home base for your adventures in Georgia!